BaoDuong254/todo-app/README.md

 - Mark tasks as completed or important
 - Assign a category to each task
 - Edit task details via a slide-in sidebar
+- Delete and restore task

 ## Known Limitations & Future Improvements

 Although this ToDo App covers the core task-management use cases, there are several features that are not yet implemented:

-- **Delete Task**
-  Currently, there is no option to delete a task.
-Tasks can be added and edited, but never removed.

 - **Data Persistence**
   All tasks are stored in local state.
 As a result, any added or edited tasks will be lost when the page is reloaded.
 In the future, I plan to integrate a backend database to persist data across sessions.